Medical Device Managers Share One Secret to Success

 Apical Instruments Quality Control Manager Kim Khoe knows that a lack of visibility with siloed systems, data duplication, version control, sorting out a master hierarchy—to name but a few of the interoperability challenges—can start snowballing fast.
 The classical case is key cross-functional stakeholders are unaware of changes due to insufficient transparency with a problem only presenting itself just before shipping to market.
 Siloed, disparate systems are like kryptonite to quality superheroes.

-To ensure superior product lifecycle visibility and enhanced collaboration amongst team members, Khoe turned to Arena Solutions because of it was a single source of truth.
+To ensure superior product lifecycle visibility and enhanced collaboration amongst team members, Khoe turned to Arena because of it was a single source of truth.
 With an embedded quality management solution (QMS) and connection to powerful component databases, Arena was the perfect solution to help get the job done.
 Khoe, who has been using Arena PLM since 2004, has implemented the solution for several international companies to fight errors, product failure, and greedy competitors.

 “I always insist the company I work for uses Arena,” says Khoe.
 “Arena can do it all.
 It can manage your bill of materials (BOMs,) your quality system documents, your device returns, your nonconformance, and your CAPAs.”